MOLINA HEALTHCARE, INC.

 LIMITATIONS ON POWERS

-Notwithstanding anything in this Charter to the contrary, the Committee shall have no power or authority with respect to any of the following:
+Notwithstanding anything in this Finance Committee Charter to the contrary, the Committee shall have no power or authority with respect to any of the following:

-- Approving a Capital Transaction, a Capital Expenditure, or a series of related Capital Transactions or Capital Expenditures, that exceed $75 million;
+- Except in its capacity as the “Pricing Committee,” approving a Capital Transaction, a Capital Expenditure, or a series of related Capital Transactions or Capital Expenditures, that exceed $75 million;

 - Adopting an agreement of merger or consolidation involving the Company;